CSM Pașcani: History

-CFR Pașcani relegated at the end of the 1989–90 season.
-After a 3rd place in the 1990–91 season, Pășcănenii won the Series 1 of Divizia C in the 1991–92 season, but due to the reorganization of the competitive system, in the summer of 1992, dictated by the Romanian Football Federation, the club remained in the third division.
+In the 1988–89 season, the team finished in 5th place, with Vasile Simionaș as head coach in the second half of the campaign.
+CFR Pașcani was relegated at the end of the 1989–90 season.
+After finishing 3rd in 1990–91, Pășcănenii won Series I of Divizia C in the 1991–92 season under Viorel Sălceanu, but due to the reorganization of the competitive system in the summer of 1992, dictated by the Romanian Football Federation, the club remained in the third division.
+Sălceanu also led the team during the 1992–93 season, which ended with a 16th-place finish.

-The years that followed were changeable.
-In 2000–01 season CFR was able to leave the relegation battle behind and missed the promotion in front of Petrolul Moinești just as narrow as five years later behind Politehnica Iași II.